-Abstract-Task-space tracking control is essential for robot manipulation.
-In practice, task-space control of redundant robot systems is known to be susceptive to modeling errors.
-Here, data driven learning methods may present an interesting alternative approach.
-However, learning models for task-space tracking control from sampled data is an ill-posed problem.
-In particular, the same input data point can yield many different output values which can form a non-convex solution space.
+Abstract-Task-space control of redundant robot systems based on analytical models is known to be susceptive to modeling errors.
+Here, data driven model learning methods may present an interesting alternative approach.
+However, learning models for task-space tracking control from sampled data is an illposed problem.
+In particular, the same input data point can yield many different output values, which can form a non-convex solution space.
 Because the problem is ill-posed, models cannot be learned from such data using common regression methods.
-While learning of task-space control mappings is globally ill-posed, it has been shown in recent work that it is locally a well-defined problem.
-In this paper, we use this insight to formulate a local kernelbased learning approach for online model learning for taskspace tracking control.
-For evaluations, we show in simulation the ability of the method for online model learning for taskspace tracking control of redundant robots.
+While learning of task-space control mappings is globally illposed, it has been shown in recent work that it is locally a well-defined problem.
+In this paper, we use this insight to formulate a local, kernel-based learning approach for online model learning for task-space tracking control.
+We propose a parametrization for the local model which makes an application in task-space tracking control of redundant robots possible.
+The model parametrization further allows us to apply the kerneltrick and, therefore, enables a formulation within the kernel learning framework.
+For evaluations, we show the ability of the method for online model learning for task-space tracking control of redundant robots.